Debauchery (band)

 Debauchery is a German death metal band from Stuttgart.

 History

-Founded in 2000 as Maggotcunt before changing their name in 2002, Debauchery was formed by the current vocalist, guitarist and bass guitarist Thomas Gurrath and the former drummer Dani.
+Founded in 2000 as Maggotcunt before changing their name in 2002, Debauchery was formed by current vocalist, guitarist and bass guitarist Thomas Gurrath and former drummer Dani.

-The band's themes are mainly war and death, often involving the fictional god Khorne from the science fiction universe Warhammer 40,000 and its followers.
+The band's themes of war and death often involve the fictional god Khorne, from the science fiction universe Warhammer 40,000, and its followers.

-Gurrath was formerly a philosophy teacher at a Stuttgart high school until his role in Debauchery was discovered in May 2010.
-He was given the choice between keeping his teaching job or his band, and chose the latter.
+Gurrath was a philosophy teacher at a Stuttgart high school until his role in Debauchery was discovered in May 2010.
+Given the choice between keeping his teaching job or his band, he chose the latter.